kubernetes-retired/kubeadm-dind-cluster/README.md

 $ # k8s dashboard available at http://localhost:8080/ui

 $ # restart the cluster, this should happen much quicker than initial startup
-$ ./dind-cluster-v1.6.sh up
+$ ./dind-cluster-v1.7.sh up

 $ # stop the cluster
-$ ./dind-cluster-v1.6.sh down
+$ ./dind-cluster-v1.7.sh down

 $ # remove DIND containers and volumes
-$ ./dind-cluster-v1.6.sh clean
+$ ./dind-cluster-v1.7.sh clean
 ```

-Replace 1.6 with with 1.4 or 1.5 to use other Kubernetes versions.
+Replace 1.7 with 1.5 or 1.6 to use other Kubernetes versions.
 **Important note:** you need to do `./dind-cluster....sh clean` when
 you switch between Kubernetes versions (but no need to do this between
 rebuilds if you use `BUILD_HYPERKUBE=y` like described below).